 Geum ‘Totally Tangerine’

 ‘Totally Tangerine’ has zingy orange flowers that are perfectly suited to lighting up shady spots, though it can be grown in sun.
-Particularly floriferous, it’ll keep performing until the first frosts.
+Particularly floriferous, it will keep performing until the first frosts.
 90cm tall when in flower.

 Geum ‘El Wano’

-This cultivar can be grown in sun or partial shade, where it’ll produce lots of large, warm-apricot coloured blooms on bronze stems.
+This cultivar can be grown in sun or partial shade, where it will produce lots of large, warm-apricot coloured blooms on bronze stems.
 ‘El Wano’ will eventually form a clump 40cm wide and reach about 50cm tall when in flower.

 Geum ‘East of Eden’